 But mezcal is different from tequila in other ways.
 Mezcal and tequila are produced in different regions of Mexico.
 Oaxaca, being the leading mezcal producer.
 The two cousin spirits are also distilled in different ways.
 Both tequila and mezcal are made from the harvested core of the agave plant, called the “piña”, but tequila is produced by steaming the agave inside industrial ovens before being distilled 2-3 times in copper pots.
 But, mezcal, is cooked inside earthen pits lined with lava rocks and filled with wood and charcoal before being distilled in clay pots.

 Tequila and mezcal are both aged inside oak barrels.
 But aging categories of the two spirits are defined differently.
 Tequila comes in three varieties: “blanco” (silver or plato/0-2 months), “reposado” (2-12 months) and “anejo” (1-3 years).
 Mezcal is also grouped into three categories by age, including “joven” (blanco or abacado/0-2 months), “reposado” (2-12 months) and “anejo” (at least one year).

 For me, I have learned to appreciate mezcal, but to enjoy it, and appreciate it, it must be balanced.
 This mezcal blackberry smash cocktail is just that.
-Sweet fresh blackberries, fresh lime and blood orange juice (feel free to sub regular oranges here) balance sweet and tart, which is the key to slightly mellowing out the rich smoky flavor of the mezcal.
+Sweet fresh blackberries, fresh lemon and blood orange juice (feel free to sub regular oranges here) balance sweet and tart, which is the key to slightly mellowing out the rich smoky flavor of the mezcal.
 Happy Halloween!